meraki-analytics/orianna/README.md

 To do this in eclipse, I recommend creating a lib/ directory in your project's root directory and putting the .jar there.
 Then just right click the .jar in eclipse and click Build Path -> Add to Build Path.

-If you use Maven to manage your dependencies, Orianna is posted on Maven Central @ com.robrua.orianna
+If you use Maven to manage your dependencies, Orianna is posted on Maven Central at com.robrua.orianna and com.robrua.orianna-android

 ## Dependencies

-Orianna relies on [Apache HttpClient](http://hc.apache.org/httpcomponents-client-ga/) v4.3.5 and [Google GSON](https://code.google.com/p/google-gson/) v2.3.1.
+Orianna relies on [Apache HttpClient](http://hc.apache.org/httpcomponents-client-ga/) v4.3.5 (Android v4.3.5.1) and [Google GSON](https://code.google.com/p/google-gson/) v2.3.1.
 Both are included in the JARs distributed here.

 ## Usage